hamdielzard/hamdielzard.github.io/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-* If you're on Apple Silicon (M1, M2), make sure to enter this command as an extra step to ensure Homebrew is set up properly in your environment.
+* If you're on Apple Silicon (M1, M2), make sure to enter this command to ensure Homebrew is set up properly in your environment.
 ```bash
 echo 'eval "$(/opt/homebrew/bin/brew shellenv)"' >> ~/.zprofile
 eval "$(/opt/homebrew/bin/brew shellenv)"
 ```

-* This sets up your PATH, or the ability to execute Homebrew from any directory in the terminal.
+* This sets up your PATH.
 For the remainder of the steps, Homebrew handles the setup to PATH automatically for you.

 2. Verify Homebrew is installed with this command.
 ```bash
 brew -v
 ```
-3. Once complete, install Git using Homebrew
+3. Install Git using Homebrew
 ```bash
 brew install git
 ```
-4. After completing the installation, verify Git is installed
+4. Verify Git is installed after completing the installation
 ```bash
 git -v
 ```
-5. Finally, install Hugo on your system using Homebrew.
+5. Install Hugo on your system using Homebrew.
 ```bash
 brew install hugo
 ```